gabrielsantello/San-Francisco-Salaries/README.md

 3. **Gender Pay Gap**: Explore whether there is evidence of pay discrimination based on gender.
 Compare average compensation between male and female employees.
 4. **Budget Allocation**: Analyze how budget is allocated based on different employee groups and responsibilities.
 Which departments receive the highest funding?

-Feel free to explore further and draw meaningful conclusions from this dataset! 📊🔍

 ---

 **Dataset Source**: San Francisco City Government (2011-2014).